 New Zealand dollar

 Most international flights arrive into Auckland, located on the North Island.
-From here, connecting domestic flights operate into most cities.
-All flights involve a stopover, either in the Middle East or Far East.
-Journey time to Auckland from the UK is approximately 24 hours 30 minutes; Wellington is approximately 27 hours and Christchurch 26 hours.
+From here, connecting domestic flights fly into most cities.
+All flights from the UK involve a stopover, either in the USA, Middle East or Far East.
+Journey time to Auckland from the UK is about 24½ hours; Wellington 27 hours and Christchurch 26 hours.

 North Island is the warmer of the two islands as it is closer to the equator and enjoys a subtropical climate with winter temperatures around 6ºC and summers a comfortable average of 23ºC.
 Winters on the South Island, especially in the mountains, can be as cold as -10ºC.
 However, coastal regions enjoy mild temperatures with January and February the warmest months and July the coldest.